 A credit score is a number generated by a statistical system used to rate the credit of an applicants according to various characteristics relating to creditworthiness.

-A credit report is compiled by a credit bureau which uses your personal information, credit history and public record to create the credit report.
+A credit report is compiled by a credit bureau that uses your personal information, credit history and public record to create the credit report.
 It is then summed up with a credit score.

 The first aspect of a credit report is your personal information.
 This includes your full name as well as any previous names you may have used.
 It also includes your Social Security number and date of birth.
 In addition, the personal information of your credit report includes your current and past addresses, your current and past phone numbers, and your current and past employers.